What are capital gains? | Calculating capital gains tax | Capital gains by state | Minimizing capital gains taxes

 You can, however, deduct most expenses from the sale price of your home, which can greatly reduce how much you’ll pay in taxes.
 Common deductions include:

-If you’ve owned your property for less than a year, you’ll pay short-term capital gains taxes.
-When you’ve possessed your home for longer than one year, you’ll pay long-term capital gains taxes
+If you’ve owned your property for less than a year, you’ll pay short-term capital gains taxes, which is treated like regular income.
+If you’ve owned your home for longer than one year, you’ll pay long-term capital gains taxes, which are generally lower.

 Additionally, state capital gains tax rates vary widely — and some states have no capital gains tax at all.